AshishGaddam/Fraud-Detection-in-Financial-Transactions/README.md

 ## 🔮 Future Enhancements
 - Develop a real-time fraud detection pipeline using tools like Kafka or AWS Kinesis.
-- Integrate the system with Business Intelligence dashboards (e.g., Power BI, Tableau).
+- Integrate the system with Business Intelligence dashboards like Power BI, Tableau).
 - Explore synthetic fraud data generation using Generative Adversarial Networks (GANs).
-- Incorporate behavioral biometrics (e.g., typing speed, device usage, location) for enhanced detection.
+- Incorporate behavioral biometrics like typing speed, device usage, location) for enhanced detection.